Sunday, July 16, 2017

 The Manifesto enclosed below conveys the essentials of our deliberations before and during the Consultation.
 (Click here for pdf file Wealth Creation Manifesto)

-To see the original posting and a short introduction to three other global consultations that also have dealt with issues related to wealth creation, click here.
+After the Manifesto below there is a short introduction to three other global consultations that also have dealt with issues related to wealth creation.
 There are excerpts from their respective Manifesto, Declaration and Statement, as well as links.

 Wealth Creation Manifesto